 Combine Alcohol and Other Drugs Can Put Lives in Danger

 Combining drugs and alcohol is like playing Russian Roulette with your life.
 Are you addicted to alcohol as well as other drugs?
 If a substance abuse disorder is negatively affecting your life and putting you in danger, it’s imperative that you look into getting professional help.
-NuView Recovery Center understands the many challenges that exist for those struggling with substance abuse issues and can help get you back on track.
+NuView Recovery Center, an outpatient alcohol rehab Los Angeles, understands the many challenges that exist for those struggling with substance abuse issues and can help get you back on track.
 If you or a loved one needs help we’re here.
-Contact us for more information on personalized treatment options.
+Contact us for more information on personalized options of outpatient addiction treatment in Los Angeles.